Dash-Industry-Forum/CPIX/Cpix.bs.md

 : <dfn>PSSH</dfn> (0...1, xs:base64binary)
 :: This is the full [=PSSH=] box that should be added to ISOBMFF files encrypted with the referenced [=Content Key=].
 :: When the key is a leaf key in a key hierarchy, the value is inserted under the moof boxes.
 :: This element should not be used when the key is not part of a key hierarchy or is a root key in a key hierarchy.
 Instead, the DRM system signaling should be carried by the format-specific data structures such <{DRMSystem/ContentProtectionData}>.
-See [[!DASH-IF-IOP]] section 7.7.1.
+See [[!DASHIFIOP]] section 7.7.1.
 If this element is used in the above circumstances, the value is inserted under the moov box.
 :: This element has meaning only when the media content is in the ISOBMFF format.

 : <dfn>ContentProtectionData</dfn> (0...1, xs:base64binary)